greganswer/himama_coding_challenge/README.md

     - Admins can see all users Clock Events, non-admins can only see their own
 - Extract the UI to a Front-end framework like React
     - Make the components reusable and mobile friendly
+- Change integer IDs to UUID (for scalability)
+- Add internationalization
+- Use a Ruby gem like *Devise* for more robust authentication
+    - Social login, password resets, etc.
+- Add soft deletes for all models
+- Additional refactoring

 ## Design